Goar of Aquitaine

 Saint Goar of Aquitaine (Goaris; c.
-585 – 6 July 649 AD) was a priest and hermit of the seventh century.
+585 – 6 July 649 AD) was a French priest and hermit of the seventh century.
 He was offered the position of Bishop of Trier, but prayed to be excused from the position.
 Goar is noted for his piety and is revered as a miracle-worker.
 He is a patron saint of innkeepers, potters, and vine growers.

 Life

 Goar was born in 585 to a noble family in Aquitaine, and was noted for piety even in his youth.
 When he was finally ordained a priest, he became famous for his forceful preaching.
 However, Goar wanted to serve God more discreetly, and so traveled abroad to the diocese of Trier in 618 to become a hermit near the town of Oberwesel.
 Despite his intention to live in solitude and obscurity, his renown for holiness spread all over the country.

 Goar was frequently visited by travelers seeking advice.
 On one occasion, he was derided by two pilgrims, who told Rusticus, the Bishop of Trier, that the hermit was a hypocrite and did not live true to his vows of poverty and chastity.
 Goar was called upon by the bishop to defend himself.
 When Goar appeared to argue his case before Rusticus, legend says that he effected a decisive miracle, by which the hermit proved his innocence; even more, the miracle indicated that Rusticus was guilty of the very same charges of imprudence and lasciviousness.
 As a result, Sigebert III, King of Austrasia, called Goar to Metz and requested that he fill Rusticus's position in Trier.

 Another version of the story states that Goar was accused of sorcery by Rusticus himself, cleared by Sigebert in Metz, and then, after Rusticus was deposed for his dishonesty, the saint was offered the see of Trier.

 In any case, it is certain that Goar did not want to saddle himself with the responsibilities and pressures of a bishopric, and asked for time to reflect on the offer.
 Upon returning to Oberwesel, however, he fell ill and died on 6 July 649, having never become bishop.